lorenzobunaj/RHUL-MPC-Challenges/challenges/02-foundamentals-mpc-protocols/04-faulty-gmw/solution/writeup.md

 ## Solution

-The vulnerability lies in the fact that, differently from the previous exercise, then original circuit used to compute secret and its GMW implementation are not coherent.
+The vulnerability lies in the fact that, differently from the previous exercise, the original circuit used to compute secret and its GMW implementation are not coherent.

-In particular, following the server GMW computation in the evaluation of the $t_i$ values, we see where that $t_2$ is computed as $t_2 = x_2 \land y_2$.
+In particular, following the server GMW computation in the evaluation of the $t_i$ values, we see that $t_2$ is computed as $t_2 = x_2 \land y_2$.
 So the server is using an AND gate while it should be using a XOR one.

-We need to strictly follow the circuit logic to get the flag, so, during the communication for the evaluation of $t_2$, we need to send a payload to the server in order to trick it to execute a XOR operation instead of a XOR one.
+We need to strictly follow the circuit logic to get the flag, so, during the communication for the evaluation of $t_2$, we need to send a payload to the server in order to trick it to execute a XOR operation instead of a AND one.

 For the faulty AND gate, we will therefore send the table